COPS-IITBHU/Debugit_2022/README.md

    ![](./lib/new.png)
    Responsive design
    ![](./lib/oppo-responsive.jpeg)

+   7. Note: Clicking on the `Your Posts` text on the Home page toggles your posts, meaning it either hides or shows posts made by your account.
 ## Source Code Run-through

 ### A quick glance at the project structure will show the 4 most important folders in this project: